mutrera-2004/NLP-Project---Context-or-Tone-/README.md

 # Motivation
-Inspired by Dang Nguyen’s IdeaHub post “Carrot or Stick?”, this work addresses the ongo- ing debate over whether polite or impolite prompting leads to better responses from large language models (LLMs).
+Inspired by Dang Nguyen’s IdeaHub post “Carrot or Stick?”, this work addresses the ongoing debate over whether polite or impolite prompting leads to better responses from large language models (LLMs).
 Prior studies have not reached a clear consensus: some report that impolite or demanding prompts reduce model compliance and responsiveness Yin et al. (2024); Cai et al. (2025), while others show that such prompts can improve accuracy